-Sections of Project What to Include Skills Involved History of Banbury from past to present Create a brief timeline of Banbury, noting down historical growth, infrastructure changes, changing economic sectors and population trends.
+Sections of Project What to Include Skills Involved History of Banbury Create a brief timeline of Banbury, noting down Describing from past to present historical growth, infrastructure changes, changing economic sectors and population trends.
 What are the economic sectors of Banbury like now (% Primary, % Secondary, %Tertiary, %Quaternary), name some businesses/companies associated with each sector.
 What kind of identity does Banbury have?
-Describing Setting the scene - what is the demography of Banbury like?
-What is the demographic profile of Banbury like - Make a table or use graphs to show Ethnicity, Crime, Health, Education, Housing, Employment, and Wages.
+Setting the scene - What is the demographic profile of Banbury like - Describing what is the Make a table or use graphs to show Ethnicity, Crime, Explaining demography of Health, Education, Housing, Employment, and Wages.
+Banbury like?
 Try and compare these to the rest of the UK to find variations, trends.
 What are the levels of deprivation and inequalities?
 Why is Banbury like this?
 Does Banbury Need to Change?
-Why are certain parts of Banbury experiencing Describing Explaining Describing The vision change?
-Consider the following - Banbury's vision - what are the major regeneration projects (Infrastructure, Castle Quay 2, Canal side, Longford Park Development).
+The Vision Why are certain parts of Banbury experiencing Describing change?
+Consider the following - Banbury's vision - Explaining what are the major regeneration projects (Infrastructure, Castle Quay 2, Canal side, Longford Park Development).
 How do these benefit the social, economic and environmental aspects of Banbury?
-Explaining Conclusions What are your key findings?
-Will these changes change the function and identity of Banbury?
+Conclusions What are your key findings?
+Will these changes Evaluating change the function and identity of Banbury?
 Who are the winners and losers in terms of players and stakeholders?
-Evaluating Bibliography A list of all sources used in your report, give the full website address and the name of the company/site/source/date, list these in alphabetical order.
-Researching
+Bibliography A list of all sources used in your report, give the full Researching website address and the name of the company/site/source/date, list these in alphabetical order.